macCesar/imgconvert-cli/readme.md

 - **Batch Processing**: Process all images in a specified directory.
 - **Customizable Quality**: Adjust the quality of the output images.
 - **Configurable Background Color**: Set a background color for images converted from formats with transparency (e.g., PNG) to formats without transparency (e.g., JPEG).
+- **Multi-Format Conversion**: Convert images to all supported formats (JPEG, PNG, WebP) simultaneously using a single command.

 ## Installation